scra88le/Final_project/docs/index.md

 # Abstract {-}

-This is the very first part of the book.e
+This is the very first part of the book.

 # Acknowledgements {-}

-Something about me!
+> “When we try to pick out anything by itself, we find it hitched to everything else in the universe.” - John Muir

 <!--